AppXpress/ToDoListMobileApp/README.md

 #### Step 5 - Add Platform + Plugin

-Go into back into your project directory ( `cd ..` from your current location(the www folder)).
+Go back into your project directory ( `cd ..` from your current location(the www folder)).
-Now, add the specific platform you wish to deploy you app onto.
+Now, add the specific platform you wish to deploy your app onto.

 For IOS, run ->		`cordova platform add ios`